Milover/fetchref/README.md

 # fetchpaper

-A simple, hacky command line utility for fetching papers from Sci-Hub from supplied DOIs.
+A simple, hacky command line utility for fetching article PDFs from Sci-Hub and formatted citations from Crossref from supplied DOIs.